Rhodes Memorial

+Rhodes was a mining magnate, founder of the monopolistic De Beers diamond company, influential politician and later prime minister (1890 to 1896) of the British Cape Colony, today a part of the state of South Africa.
+He had an important and undisputedly partly questionable role in the British imperial policies towards whole southern Africa at the end of the 19th century, a period of colonialism called the Scramble for Africa.
+Therefore, the existence of the extensive monument has been subject to controversy in present-day South Africa.

 Location

-The memorial is situated at Rhodes's favourite spot on the lower slopes of Devil's Peak.
+The memorial is located at Rhodes's favourite spot on his former estate on the lower slopes of Devil's Peak.
 Rhodes's own wooden bench is still situated below the memorial.
-The view facing north-east can be imagined as the start of the Cape to Cairo Road and Rhodes's dream of a "red line" of British dominions spanning the continents north to its south.
+The view facing north-east can be imagined as the start of the Cape to Cairo Railway and Rhodes's dream of a "red line" of British dominions spanning the continents north to its south.

-Rhodes owned vast areas of the lower slopes of Table Mountain, most of which he gave to the nation on his death.
+Rhodes owned vast areas of the lower slopes of adjacent Table Mountain, most of which he gave to the nation on his death.
 Part of his estate was used for the University of Cape Town upper campus, part is now the Kirstenbosch National Botanical Garden, while much else of it was spared from development.

 Architecture

 The architect, Sir Herbert Baker, allegedly modelled the memorial after the Greek temple at Segesta although it is actually closer to the temple of Pergamon in design.
 It consists of a massive staircase with 49 steps (one for each year of Rhodes's life) leading from a semi-circular terrace up to a rectangular U-shaped monument formed of pillars.
 The memorial is built of Cape granite quarried on Table Mountain.

 At the bottom of the steps is a bronze statue of a horseman, Physical Energy by George Frederic Watts.
 Eight bronze lions by John Macallan Swan flank the steps leading up to the memorial, with a bust of Rhodes (also by JM Swan).
 The inscription on the monument is "To the spirit and life work of Cecil John Rhodes who loved and served South Africa."
 Inscribed below the bust of Rhodes are the last four lines of the last stanza from the 1902 poem Burial by Rudyard Kipling in honour of Rhodes: